ahmeterenkaplan/Llms/README.md

 ## Contact

--Corresponding author: Author One (e-mail: mustafayurdakul@kku.edu.tr) -For questions, suggestions, or collaboration requests, please open an issue on the GitHub repository.
+- Corresponding author: Author One (e-mail: mustafayurdakul@kku.edu.tr)
+- For questions, suggestions, or collaboration requests, please open an issue on the GitHub repository.